valentynkt/BackendGarden/content/notes/Hardware Token Authentication.md

 - **Enterprise Security**: Securing access to corporate networks, VPNs, and sensitive applications.
 - **Online Banking**: Providing additional security for online banking transactions and account access.
-- **Government and Military**: Ensuring secure access to classified systems and information
+- **Government and Military**: Ensuring secure access to classified systems and information.